temporalio/documentation/docs/learning-paths/background-checks/how-to-use.md

 ./start
 ```

-This starts up a new Docker Application with a stack of containers.
+This starts a new Docker Application with a stack of containers.

 ## How to monitor the application